lwilletts/fwm/README.md

 - window placement
 - autogrouping of windows

+Modify to meet your needs.

 Add `watcher &` to your xinitrc to load on X11 start.

-Autogrouping is possible by populating `$HOME/.autogroup` with WM_CLASS and a
+Autogrouping is possible by populating `$HOME/.autogroup` with `WM_CLASS` and a
 group:

 ```